-Marine isolation transformers allow the shore power to be connected to one side of the transformer, and the boat's AC wiring system is connected to the other side.
+Marine isolation transformers enable the shorepower to be connected to one side of the transformer while the boat's AC wiring system is connected to the other side.
 Since transformers do not allow DC currents to pass, the problem with galvanic corrosion is eliminated.